shehreendheda/katacoda-scenarios/udf_python/step3.md

-The last step is to add a conditional to check whether the sum is even or odd.
+The last step in creating **checksumsq()** is to add a conditional to check whether the sum is even or odd.
 We can use the modulus `%` of the sum and 2, which is the remainder of the sum divided by 2 `s%2`, to do this.
 If the sum is even, the modulus is zero.
 If the sum is odd, the modulus is not zero.

 The conditional statement below checks if the modulus is zero.